awesome-fc/webserverless/dev-packages/cli/templates/webserverless-app-tpl/{{ projectName }}/README.md

 # {{ projectName }}-extension
-The example of how to build the Webserverless-based applications with the {{ proejectName }}-extension.
+The example of how to build the Webserverless-based applications with the {{ projectName }}-extension.

 ## Getting started